Runtime Model

 Buffer Configuration

 By default, FLOG does not produce any output (even when enabled).
 In order to see or capture output, your application must add at least one output stream.
-This should be done after flecsi::initialize has been invoked and before flecsi::start.
+This should be done after a flecsi::runtime has been created and before calling control on it.
 Consider the main function for this example:

 int